Blendify/blender-manual/blender_docs/manual/editors/vse/sequencer/navigating.rst

 Backdrop
 --------

-Displays the current frame in the background of the main view like in the Node editor.
+Displays the current frame in the background of the main view like in the Compositor.

 Main View